Apply for care and support

 It can also include emotional support, and help for people who care for an adult family member or friend.

-What care and support could I get?
+What care and support you could get

 There are different types of care and support.
 Depending on your personal situation, this could include: